OpsLabJPL/MarsImagesAndroid/README.md

 Getting Started
 ===============

-The app is organized as an Eclipse Android project using the Android developer tools plus a unit testing project.
-The application is compatible with version 2.2 (Froyo) and up.
+The app is organized as an Android Studio (Gradle) project.
+The application is compatible with version 3.0 (Honeycomb) and up.

 Features
 ========